|Sep 19, 2015||

 LIGO Sheds Light on Cosmic Event|

 An analysis by the international LIGO (Laser Interferometer Gravitational-Wave Observatory) Scientific Collaboration has excluded one previously leading explanation for the origin of an intense gamma-ray burst that occurred last winter.
 Gamma-ray bursts are among the most violent and energetic events in the universe, and scientists have only recently begun to understand their origins.
-More about LIGO's analysis of M31 Gamma-ray burst
+More about LIGO's analysis of the M31 Gamma-ray burst